dulsan/node-red-contrib-glacial-mtconnect/README.md

 A Node-RED package for MTconnect integration.

-For some time now, when working with MTconnect, I have noticed using 'Ladder99' was not ideal for what I wanted.
-Ladder99 software stack can be frustrating to work with, so, I created this node package to deal with this problem.
+For some time now, when working with MTconnect, I have noticed using 'Ladder99' was not ideal for the task I was undertaking.
+I created this node package as an alternative to integrate MTconnect into Node-RED.

 To allow maximum flexibility, the nodes were designed to allow the user to manually select the data they desire.